 On July 7, 2010, a duck-boat carrying tourist passengers was struck by a barge and capsized in the Delaware River.
 Police reported 35 tourists rescued after a frantic search and rescue operation while 2 tourists were unfortunately reported as casualties of the tragedy.
 A lot of people had witnessed the actual accident of the duck boat colliding with the barge, at that, the emergency personnel and other citizens went right away to the rescue.

 According to reports, the duck boat had an engine trouble causing it to float into the Delaware River without power as it collided with a barge.
-The boat immediately capsized into the water together with its passengers.
-The National Transportation Safety Board is investigating whether the crew of the boat had foresee the problem and immediately alerted a nearby craft about it for early rescue or prevention if the craft used is already known to be not functioning well but still proceeded to the tour.
+The boat immediately capsized into the together with its passengers.
+The National Transportation Safety Board is investigating whether the crew of the boat had foreseen the problem and immediately alerted a nearby craft about it for early rescue or prevention if the craft used is already known to be not functioning well but still proceeded to the tour.
 After the incident, operations of the company of all duck boat services that they have nationwide were halted which is the only sensible action to take after the tragedy.
 The company should check all the boats they have.

 To the victims, We remember you.